Acronyms

 - Stable preference meaning new data/information does not influence whether a patient chooses the intervention

 - The availability of the intervention should not affect its efficacy.
 This applies when some people in the before group receive the intervention.
-Increased availability may lead to earlier treatment in the after group which can affect outcomes.
-Interventions that have a learning curve may not perform as well in the before group when compared to the after group.
+Increased availability may lead to earlier treatment in the after group, affecting outcomes.
+Interventions with a learning curve may not perform as well in the before group compared to the after group.
 [9]

 - Overview